 Rather than manually tracking registrations and sorting through long lists to check in your guests, use a fully-integrated event management system.
 Take advantage of multi-guest ticketing, collect guest information through custom fields, create add-on purchases, and track bidder activity.

-When they use mobile bidding, your guests can manage their entire bidding experience from their mobile devices.
+App-based platforms help your guests manage their entire bidding experience from their mobile devices.
 Allow them to become familiar with the app, search for items and place bids, and receive outbid notifications that help them quickly increase their bids.

 App-based mobile bidding platforms also outperform other types of bidding platforms, including browser-based and paper-based methods.